open-telemetry/opentelemetry-collector-contrib/receiver/dockerstatsreceiver/documentation.md

 Number of pids in the container's cgroup.

-It requires docker API 1.23 or higher and kernel version >= 4.3 with pids cgroup supporeted.
+It requires docker API 1.23 or higher and kernel version >= 4.3 with pids cgroup supported.
 [More docs](https://www.kernel.org/doc/Documentation/cgroup-v1/pids.txt)

 | Unit | Metric Type | Value Type |
 | ---- | ----------- | ---------- |